AOSC-Archive/AOSC-Dev.github.io/projects/hfsprogs.md

 This package is a port of Apple's tools for HFS+ filesystems.

-For users, HFS+ seems to be a good compromise to carry files between MacOS X and Linux Machines, as HFS+ doesn't suffer the problems ofFAT32 like:
+For users, HFS+ seems to be a good compromise to carry files between MacOS X and Linux Machines, as HFS+ doesn't suffer the problems of FAT32 like:

 - huge space waste (in slack space as devices grow faster);
 - ability to create files that are more than 4GB in size (especially good for those working with multimedia and that need to carry large ISO files);